stephen-ombre/cloud-custodian/docs/source/aws/examples/accountservicelimit.rst

              - ec2

 Global Services
-  Services like IAM are not region-based.
-Custodian will put the limit information only in ``us-east-1``.
-When running the policy above in multiple regions, the limit of global services will ONLY be raised in us-east-1.

-  Additionally, if you want to target any the global services on the policy, you will need to target the region as us-east-1 on the policy.
-Here is an example.
+  Some AWS services, such as IAM, are global and not region-specific.
+  Cloud Custodian can only access their quota information in ``us-east-1``.
+  In order to target global services like IAM, the policy must run in the ``us-east-1`` region.

   .. code-block:: yaml

      policies:
-       - name: account-service-limits
+       - name: iam-service-quotas
-         resource: account
+         resource: aws.service-quota
          conditions:
            - region: us-east-1
+         query:
+           - include_service_codes:
+               - iam
          filters:
+           - UsageMetric: present
-           - type: service-limit
+           - type: usage-metric
-             services:
-               - IAM
-             threshold: 50
+             limit: 50